Threatening 22 million people, Mexico's Popocatepetl is a very closely watched volcano

 For example, Mexico’s earthquake early alert system is also based at the command center.
 Because the city’s soil is so soft — it was built on a former lake bed — a quake hundreds of miles away on the Pacific coast can cause huge destruction in the capital, as happened in 1985 and 2017.

-A system of seismic monitors along the coast sends messages that race faster than the quake’s shock waves, and can give Mexico City residents up to a half minute of warning once the sirens start blaring, to get to safety, usually on the streets outside.
+A system of seismic monitors along the coast sends messages that race faster than the quake’s shock waves.
+Once the sirens start blaring, it can give Mexico City residents up to half a minute to get to safety, usually on the streets outside.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.